 - Public education.

 Waste Tire Diversion and Disposal Trends in Tons.

 How is CalRecycle’s tire program funded?

 The California Tire Recycling Act of 1989 (AB 1843) authorized the creation of the Tire Recycling Program and the California Tire Recycling Management Fund.
 A fee is assessed on the sale of new tires, and collected revenue is deposited quarterly into the tire fund.
 CalRecycle allocates funds annually based on availability and changing program needs.
-Please see the Board of Equalization's fact sheet, California Tire Fee for more information.
+Please see the California Department of Tax and Fee’s fact sheet, California Tire Fee for more information.